InsomniacVegan/insomniacvegan.github.io/_posts/2021-01-20-toys-r-useful.md

     * The test is done by generating a random number between 0 and 1 and seeing if it is lower than the calculated P
     * If so then the spin is flipped and the process continues

+This highlights one of the main uses of Monte Carlo methods, testing for statistical outcomes arising from individual occurences - in this case the magnetisation of a material due to spin-flipping at elevated temperatures.

+(I have previously coded a simple version of the Ising model with visual output to terminal using Curses that can be found [here](https://github.com/InsomniacVegan/ising-model) if you want to see the spin-flipping in action)

+# Infection modelling

+My curiosity was sparked when I realised that each spin site could be treated as an individual and the binary spin-state could simply be the infected status of the individual.

+In this case the model can borrow heavily from the Ising implementation but change the probability test to rely on relevant factors controlling infection in the population.
+Since I was only interested in trends for the data, rather than any quantified results, I chose two broad factors to determine infection probability; the level of interventions in place to bring infections down and the 'base' infectiousness of the virus often given as R_0.

+Thus our probability is now given as:

+> P = exp(-(I/R_0))